MegaJ/expose/README.md

 ### Accessors (getter/Setter and value/writable)

-  Getters and setters, if they exist for a property get triggered when you access a property, and you may get errors thrown.
+  This is a subproblem of the `this`.
-  This is a sub problem of the above.
+  Be aware of getters and setters.
+Expose methods return some type of "copy" of the object, so if you access a property that happens to be an accessor, and you may get errors thrown.
+Getters may be triggered when you `console.log` a returned expose object.

   Here's an example of that:
   Sometimes an object may implement an `.inspect()` function.
 By default, console.logging will use this custom `.inspect()`.